openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   As input you need a mask of the main image and a preliminary mask of the new image
 -   A preliminary mask for the new image can be run with oft-trim- mask.bash
 -   If you need to add clouds or water, do that before or after this unique mask script
--   The new image must be in the same projection and gridding (pixel locations)
+-   The new image must be in the same projection and grid (pixel locations)
 -   In all masks, 0=do not use, 1=use
 -   To take several images into account, re-run
 -   Script produces also an accumulated mask, showing common ok areas